The Foundation for the NIH and Eli Lilly and Company Launch $1.2M US-Russia Science Partnership

 About the Foundation for the National Institutes of Health

 The Foundation for NIH was established by the United States Congress to support the mission of the National Institutes of Health and its 27 institutes – improving health through scientific discovery in the search for cures and extending healthy life.
-The foundation is a non-profit, 501(c)(3) corporation that raises private-sector funds for a broad portfolio of unique programs that complement and enhances NIH priorities and activities.
+The foundation is a not-for-profit, 501(c)(3) corporation that raises private-sector funds for a broad portfolio of unique programs that complement and enhances NIH priorities and activities.

 kosullivan [at] fnih [dot] org